dawood9598/custom-nginx-ingress-conroller/README.md

 # Overview
-The primary goal of this repository is to streamline the deployment of a Nginx Ingress Controller across different environments (such as dev, prod, and stg) using Terragrunt and helm.
+The primary goal of this project is to streamline the deployment of a Nginx Ingress Controller across different environments (such as dev, prod, and stg) using Terragrunt, Terraform and helm.

 # Getting Started